rolandtoth/AdminOnSteroids/README.md

 Note: you can't use `CKEDITOR.editorConfig` for additional settings so you should use this submodule only if you have no custom needs.
-The submodule will have a textarea in the future to set settings.
+The submodule will have a dedicated field in the future to set settings.